Criticism of evolutionary psychology: Environment of evolutionary adaptedness

 David Buss also argued that the EEA could be sufficiently known to make predictions in evolutionary psychology.
 Buss argued that aspects of the environment are known - the Earth's gravity was the same, as was its atmosphere.
 Dinosaurs and giant Carboniferous insects were extinct and humans still lived in groups, while there were two sexes.
 Groups consisted of old and young members, healthy and sick, varying degrees of relatedness and so on.
 Buss notes that while some critics agree that the general environment is known, the specific selection pressures might never be understood due to being highly context sensitive.
 David Buller used an analogy including birds, observing that while all male birds must attract all female birds, they do so in different ways; Buller alleges that the evidence is simply not available to be able to determine which the specific mate-attraction problems for humans.
 However, Buss argues that this can be solved by proposing different evolutionary psychology hypotheses and uses data, confirmation strategies and discovery heuristics to determine which ones can be advanced.
 Furthermore, Buss argues this criticism is selectively sceptical - Buss notes that Buller had no problem writing confidently about the evolved mate functions of bird species, of whom there is even less knowledge about selective pressures, so it is not clear why Buller is willing to infer the mating strategies of ancestral birds by analysing living ones yet is unwilling to infer the mating strategies of ancient humans by analysing living humans.

-John Alcock argues that the fact that many traits in humans are presently adaptive is suggestive that they originally developed as adaptions.
+John Alcock argues that the fact that a number of traits in humans are presently adaptive is suggestive that they originally developed as adaptions.
 This is because if an organism diverges too much from its original environment, it is unlikely that its traits will be adaptive to the new, changed environment and it is at risk of going extinct.
 Thus evolutionary psychologists doubt that the modern world is largely novel compared to that of the EEA.